 If you’re lucky enough to have leftovers, store them in an airtight container, in the fridge for 3-4 days.

 Imagine these gorgeous, glazed, sweet and sticky roasted baby carrots for Thanksgiving, Christmas or Easter dinner.
 Being so simple to prepare though, these are a delicious side for any time.
+They’re great served alongside this crispy oven roasted pork belly.

 If you try this mustard maple roasted carrots recipe, please take a moment to leave a rating and comment below.
 I love hearing from you and it helps other readers too!
 You can also take a photo and tag @sugarsaltmagic on Instagram.